ToniWonKanobi/theoveranalyzed.net/posts/2015/3/23/waiting-for-the-20.md

 Either way, I know that I'll be happier having tried it instead of waiting.

-# Update

-Federico Vicicci wisely called [this](http://www.macstories.net/linked/a-new-way-to-display/) a [rumor](http://www.oled-info.com/confirmed-apples-watch-uses-amoled-display), because at this point, that's exactly what it is.
+[^fv]: Federico Vicicci wisely called [this](http://www.macstories.net/linked/a-new-way-to-display/) a [rumor](http://www.oled-info.com/confirmed-apples-watch-uses-amoled-display), because at this point, that's exactly what it is.
 As much as it *seems* that OLED is the display technology on the Apple Watch, we technically don't yet know that for sure.
 [^im]: If the new MacBook doesn't have the power I need to accomplish relatively simple tasks such as an occasional Sketch or iMovie project, I'll likely grab an updated 2015 MacBook Air 11-inch.